Next Lesson - Chronic Inflammation

 - Fibrinous

 - Significant deposition of fibrin.
-This can result in friction between serosal surfaces which can be heard as a rubbing sound.
+This can result in friction between serosal surfaces which can be heard as a rubbing sound on auscultation e.g. in pericarditis.

 The primary type of white blood cell involved in inflammation is the neutrophil, which is a type of granulocyte.
-Neutrophils are normally only found in the blood and bone marrow, and their presence in tissue indicates some form of organism or injury present.
-They have a lifespan of 12-20 hours and are an end cell i.e. they cannot multiply.
+Neutrophils are normally only found in the blood and bone marrow, and their presence in tissue indicates a pathogenic organism or injury is present.
+They have a lifespan of 12-20 hours and cannot multiply.

 Diagram - The different granulocytes found in the body